rubiin/ultimate-nest/README.md

 Copy sample env file and adjust the connection settings and other settings(jwt,redis,mail,etc) respectively on sample env file

 `Note`: Env files are kept in env folder.
 The config validation allows 4 environment ['dev', 'prod', 'test','stage'].
 The env file name should be of format .env.[environment]
 Ex. (.env.dev).
-The env to use should be provided while running any script as NODE_ENV=dev npm run dev
+The env to use should be provided while running any script as NODE_ENV=dev yarn dev

 Start local Postgres server and run `NODE_ENV=dev make migrate` to apply migrations

-Now you can start the application witt `NODE_ENV=dev npm run start`.
+Now you can start the application witt `NODE_ENV=dev yarn start`.

-Note: If you are using windows, `SET NODE_ENV=dev npm run start`
+Note: If you are using windows, `SET NODE_ENV=dev yarn start`

 ---